ljwags/ceuy3013-project-template/README.md

 # Transportation Geometric Design Project

-*This is the final project for *CE-UY 3013 Computing In Civil Engineering*.*
+*This is my final project for *CE-UY 3013 Computing In Civil Engineering*.*
 *It demostrates vertical and horizontal alignment procedures for highways and streets* *according to AASHTO Design Guidelines.*